deawx/hoverSlide/README.md

 ## Initialize

 Add the div tags for your buttons in the HTML.
-Add class="tab" to each div tag in order to enable the hover-slide effect:
+Add class="tab" to each tag in order to connect the tags to the hover-slide function:

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/div-block.PNG" />